microsoft/botframework-solutions/docs/howto/skills/botskills.md

 ## Overview
 Botskills command line tool allows you to automate the connection between the **Virtual Assistant** and your **Skills**, which includes the process of updating your dispatch models and create authentication connections where needed.
 The CLI performs the following operations on your behalf:
-1. Retrieve the **Skill Manifest** from the local/remote Skill through the `/api/skill/manifest` endpoint.
+1. Retrieve the **Skill Manifest** from the remote Skill through the `/api/skill/manifest` endpoint.
+If it is a local Skill you should specify the path.
-2. Identify which **Language Models** are used by the Skill and resolve the triggering utterances either through local LU file resolution or through inline trigger utterances if requested.
+2. Identify which **Language Models** are used by the Skill and resolve the triggering utterances either through local LU file resolution.
-3. Add a new dispatch target using the `dispatch` tool using the trigger utterances retrieved in the previous step.
+3. Add a new dispatch target using the `dispatch` tool to trigger the utterances retrieved in the previous step.
 4. Refresh the dispatch LUIS model with the new utterances.
 5. In the case of **Active Directory Authentication Providers**, an authentication connection will be added to your Bot automatically and the associated Scopes added to your Azure AD application that backs your deployed Assistant.